The Governing Body

-Membership - Governors are appointed for a four year term except the staff governor where the office is one year.
-The chair and vice chair are appointed annually.
+Membership - Governors are appointed for a four year term.
+The Chair and Vice Chair are appointed annually.
 All governors participate in a voluntary capacity and do not receive any remuneration for their work as school governors.

 Individual governors also take on specific responsibilities e.g. linked to some subject areas such as special educational needs (SEN) or child protection.
 All governors also meet termly with a member of the Senior Leadership team to evaluate the impact of targets and actions from the strategic plan.

 How can you contact a Governor?
 Governors at Lawley Primary School can be contacted in writing through the school office.